When would you review a Health and Safety Risk Assessment?

 Work activities will not remain the same and thus, they evolve over time with technology and the emergence of improved ways through which tasks can be carried out.
 Organisations apply new methods and technologies, introduce new tools and equipment, streamline the process, and find more ways to make it safer.

-However, when changes such as these occur, it may mean that new hazards are introduced and when changes happen, it will require that the risk assessment be reviewed to ensure that control measures are still effective.
+However, when changes such as these occur, it may mean that new hazards are introduced and when changes happen, it will require that the assessment be reviewed to ensure that control measures are still effective.
 It will also determine whether new control measures are necessary.

 Improvements that have been made